ilya0/BNB_HackMIT_Workshop/README.md

 ---

+# We will also be having a workshop on Music, entertainment on BNB at 3pm
+---
 ## MIT Hack challenge

 Help musicians, digital creators, independent artist become more competitive and successful by building technologies using tools such as NFTs, and Avenger Dao, on the bnb chain that will help them monitize their work and efforts by allowing them to connect to fans, communities and patrons, quick easier and more directly.